Canonical URLs can sound intimidating. Learn how to use this tag correctly to prevent or solve technical and off-page SEO issues (duplicate content).

 It’s totally fine to write a blog post for website1.com and then post that on website2.com, website3.com, and website4.com and then cross-domain canonicalize back to the original.

-Anything that does cross-canonicalize won’t show up in the index—so, by doing this, you basically tell Google “Hey, don’t push this in the index.
-The original version is over here.”
+Anything that does cross-canonicalize won’t show up in the index—so, by doing this, you basically tell Google “Hey, don’t index this page as the original version is over here.”

 However, keep in mind that any links you get on any of those pages should be attributed back to the original master copy.